Session Chair Profile

 Session Abstract – PMWC 2019 Silicon Valley

-Session Synopsis: Big data analytics, machine learning, and AI are fast growing emerging technologies in healthcare that will have ethical and privacy implications.
-This session will dive into ethical and privacy considerations for safe use of to these technologies.
-Potential ethical guidelines will be discussed.
+Session Synopsis: Big data analytics, machine learning, and AI are fast growing emerging technologies in healthcare that have ethical and privacy implications.
+This session will dive into new ethical challenges, including privacy expectations, as well as the strategies to foster the responsible and safe use of these technologies.
+Proposed ethical guidelines, initiatives and new resources will be discussed.